microsoft/fluent-ui-react/.github/add-a-feature.md

 ## Spec out the API

 Review the documentation for the component.
 Spec out the component's proposed API.
-The spec should demonstrate how your component's API will support all the native Stardust features.
+The spec should demonstrate how component's API you are proposing will be used by Stardust consumer.
 You can reference this [API proposal][2] for the Menu Icons.

-Once we have solidified the component spec, it's time to write some code.
+Once the component spec is solidified, it's time to write some code.
 The following sections cover everything you'll need to spec and build your awesome component.

 ## Component anatomy

-Please relate to the [Glossary][7] for more details around the component anatomy.
+Please refer to the [Glossary][7] for more details around the component anatomy.

 ## Create a component